corcasta/Ships_DetectionRT/README.md

     video = str(Path(os.getcwd()).parent) + "/videos/" + "sail_amsterdam.mp4"
 ```

 Then just run the script.
+Note: If everything has been installed properly you should be able to run the node (DON'T FORGET TO BUILD THE PACKAGE)
 ```bash
 python benchmark.py
 ```